 While design and build of modular buildings is at the heart of The Qube, the experience and skills within the team has allowed the company to expand and offer a Developments service to the business.

-Jordan said: “We have people within the business that have a wealth of knowledge and experience in investing and managing property developments.”
+“We have people within the business that have a wealth of knowledge and experience in investing and managing property developments.”

 The Qube’s new service includes:

 - Land sourcing and acquisition

 “The important thing is that we don’t need to turn to anyone else.
 We have a team that can offer a completely turn-key solution, and there are not that many firms locally who offer all services under one roof,” added Jordan.
 “Whether it’s a new home utilising an MMC approach, or traditional construction, we are able to manage the development process from start to finish.”